How do I work with the ElectroCat Consortium?

 How do I ensure my research is protected if I work with ElectroCat?
 Are there requirements for data sharing?

-ElectroCat is in the process of developing a standard, non-negotiable non-disclosure agreement (NDA) that each of the member laboratories will sign prior to collaborations with industry/academia on any confidential information.
-Additionally, in FY17, ElectroCat will be launching an online data portal to house non-proprietary experimental and computational data.
-Collaborators and FOA-awarded projects will be expected to support the data portal with any non-proprietary data generated.
+ElectroCat has developed a standard, non-negotiable non-disclosure agreement (NDA) that each of the member laboratories will sign prior to collaborations with industry/academia on any confidential information.
+Additionally, ElectroCat 2.0 maintains an online data portal to house non-proprietary experimental and computational data.
+Collaborators and FOA-awarded projects are expected to support the data portal with any non-proprietary data generated.

 What exactly is a “capability”?
 What am I getting access to as part of a capability?

-In addition to the detailed descriptions of the capabilities in the Capabilities section of this website, the U.S. Department of Energy’s Fuel Cell Technologies Office (FCTO) hosted a public webinar on November 8, 2016, which gave an overview of ElectroCat’s capabilities.
+In addition to the detailed descriptions of the capabilities in the Capabilities section of this website, the U.S. Department of Energy’s Hydrogen and Fuel Cell Technologies Office (HFTO) hosted a public webinar on November 8, 2016, which gave an overview of ElectroCat’s capabilities.
 View the webinar presentation or an overview presentation about ElectroCat capabilities.

 How do I contact ElectroCat to find out more information about a given capability?

-Please email email@example.com with any questions.
+Please email [email protected] with any questions.
 An email sent to this address will go to the ElectroCat Steering Committee members.
 In addition, the names of the capability experts are given on each capability page.
-However, applicants to the DOE-EERE-FCTO FOA are prohibited from directly contacting ElectroCat Steering Committee members and capability experts, now that the FOA has been issued.
-At this point, any questions regarding the content of this FOA may only be submitted through FY17FCTOofficewidefoa@ee.doe.gov, and will be posted on EERE Exchange.
+However, applicants to a DOE-EERE-HFTO FOA are prohibited from directly contacting ElectroCat Steering Committee members and capability experts once a FOA has been issued.

 Are Federally Funded Research and Development Centers (FFRDCs) at national laboratories outside the four ElectroCat national laboratories (Argonne National Laboratory, Los Alamos National Laboratory, Oak Ridge National Laboratory, and the National Renewable Energy Laboratory) allowed to utilize the consortium?